neizod/lemma-theme/_posts/2014-05-17-hello-world.md

 ---
-title: Hello, world!
+layout: post
-tags: [Announcement, Test]
+title: You're up and running!
 ---

 Treditional programmer used to, and still do, print this sentence to test whether their program work or not.
 So why not test again :P